 Asbestos at home

-If you find asbestos at home the hazardous waste scheme run by Essex County Council can help remove it.
+We do not collect asbestos.
+If you find asbestos at home, Essex County Council's Household Hazardous Waste Scheme can help remove it.

 They will collect up to 40 kg of bonded asbestos for free.

 Before it can be taken away, you need to: